 Moreover, the secondary market for mortgage-related securities has experienced periods of limited liquidity in recent years and these limitations may increase during periods of ongoing market volatility.
-These conditions could further deteriorate in the future, adversely affecting the market value of mortgage-related securities, especially those that are more sensitive to prepayment or credit risk, and, together with market developments affecting the ability of investors to finance their investments in the Notes, could adversely affect a Noteholder's ability to sell the Notes and reduce the market value of the Notes.
+Any future decline in liquidity could adversely affect the market value of mortgage-related securities, especially those that are more sensitive to prepayment or credit risk, and, together with market developments affecting the ability of investors to finance their investments in the Notes, could adversely affect Noteholders' ability to sell the Notes and could reduce the market value of the Notes.
 In July 2023, U.S. banking regulators proposed new capital rules that would, among other things, revise the capital treatment of mortgage-related exposures and activities, including mortgage loan servicing.
 If adopted as proposed, these capital rules could negatively affect the volume and credit quality of mortgage loans that Fannie Mae acquires, which could affect the liquidity of the Notes due to reduced issuances of, or investor demand for, Connecticut Avenue Securities in the future.

-The foregoing factors, together with the limited credit enhancement available to the Noteholders (as described in this Offering Memorandum) could adversely affect the performance of the Notes and result in a full or partial loss of your initial principal investment.
+The foregoing factors, together with the limited credit enhancement available to the Noteholders, as described in this Offering Memorandum, could adversely affect the performance of the Notes and result in a full or partial loss of your initial principal investment.
 See "Prepayment and Yield Considerations - Yield Considerations with Respect to the Notes."
 Finally, there can be no assurance that governmental intervention or any other remedial actions would effectively alleviate these conditions should they arise in the future.